unraid/docs/docs/unraid-os/manual/storage-management.md

   the drive (although that is always a possibility).
 More often than not the drive is OK and an external factor caused the write to fail.

-:\*If the syslog shows that resets are occurring on the drive then this is a good indication of a connection problem.
+If the syslog shows that resets are occurring on the drive then this is a good indication of a connection problem.

-:\*The SMART report for the drive is a good place to start.
+The SMART report for the drive is a good place to start.

-:\*The SMART attributes can indicate a drive is healthy when in fact it is not.
+The SMART attributes can indicate a drive is healthy when in fact it is not.
 A better indication of health is whether the drive can successfully complete the SMART extended test without error.
 If it cannot complete this test error-free then there is a high likelihood that the drive is not healthy.

-:\*CRC errors are almost invariably cabling issues.
+CRC errors are almost invariably cabling issues.
 It is important to realize that this SMART attribute is never reset to 0 so if it stops increasing that is what you should be aiming to achieve.